-Improving and promoting fish-trawl selectivity in the Southern and Eastern Shark and Scalefish Fishery (SESSF) and Great Australian Bight Trawl Sector (GABTS)
+Improving and promoting fish-trawl selectivity in the Commonwealth Trawl Sector (CTS) and Great Australian Bight Trawl Sector (GABTS) of the Southern and Eastern Shark and Scalefish Fishery (SESSF)

 NSW Department Of Primary Industries